hirun1228/mindcraft-all-in-one/README.md

 Crafting minds for Minecraft with Language Models and Mineflayer!

-I copied these features(copied the code to a original copy of mindcraft) from these contrubuters:
+I copied these features(copied the code to an original copy of Mindcraft) from these contributors:

 Groq support: https://github.com/kolbytn/mindcraft/pull/115
 Huggingface support: https://github.com/kolbytn/mindcraft/pull/193